Raam (2006 film): Cast

+Production

+The film's muhurat was held at Rama Naidu Studios on 19 August 2005.
+The title was confirmed by the end of 2005.

 Soundtrack

 The soundtrack was composed by Yuvan Shankar Raja.
 It was released at Taj Banjara, Hyderabad on 10 March 2006 and features 5 tracks overall.
-Venkatesh and V. V. Vinayak attended the audio release function.
+Venkatesh and V. V. Vinayak attended the audio release function, which was anchored by Sattanna.
 The lyrics were written by Chinni Charan, Chandrabose and Bhuvanachandra.
 The beginning of "Nuvvena" was reused for "Megham Megham" in Kannamoochi Yenada (2007).